A Guide to New SAP Assessments for UK Landlords

 3.1 Shift in Heating Methods

 Until the changes came into effect, gas boilers were considered a cost-effective way to heat homes.
-However, the new SAP assessment methodology favours non-fossil fuel-dependent heating methods.
+However, the new SAP assessment methodology favors non-fossil fuel-dependent heating methods.

 3.2 New SAP Calculation Software